pytorch/pytorch.github.io/_get_started/installation/linux.md

 sudo apt install python
 ```

-> It is recommended that you use Python 3.6, 3.7 or 3.8, which can be installed via any of the mechanisms above .

 > If you use [Anaconda](#anaconda) to install PyTorch, it will install a sandboxed version of Python that will be used for running PyTorch applications.

 ### Package Manager